jk31/jk31.github.io/_posts/2020-02-15-kernel-image.md

 # Kernel image processing in NumPy (not finished)

 In this post I will explain how I use NumPy to implement the **kernal image processing** that is used in Deep Learning and other image processing areas.
-After reading you will (hopefully) understand (better) how the convolutional in Neural Netweorks work, how **image bluring** like in Photoshop might work and how to implement that all in NumPy.
+After reading you will (hopefully) understand (better) how the convolutional in Neural Networks work, how **image bluring** like in Photoshop might work and how to implement that all in NumPy.
+To follow the post you need some basic knowledge of Python and NumPy.

 ## Intro